 Remember: carrying two babies – or just one baby! – can take some practice.
 It’s always best to get some expert safety and carrying advice and try before you buy, to make sure you choose the best carrying option for your family.

-BEST BUCKLED TWIN BABY CARRIER: THE TWINGO TWIN CARRIER
+BEST PURPOSE-DESIGNED TWIN BABY CARRIER: THE TWINGO TWIN CARRIER

-The TwinGo tops our list of purpose-designed buckled twin baby carriers.
+The TwinGo tops our list of purpose-designed twin baby carriers.

-It has the same design principles as most buckled carriers like the Ergobaby and Tula etc. The big advantage of the TwinGo over two separate baby carriers is that you only have one set of shoulder straps.
+It has the same design principles as most buckled carriers like the Ergobaby, Tula and so on.
+The big advantage of the TwinGo over two separate baby carriers is that you only have one set of shoulder straps.
 You essentially have one carrier, worn on your back, with a second body panel (with it’s own removable shoulder straps) that neatly clips onto the front.
 This makes carrying two babies or toddlers MUCH less cumbersome.

 It can also be worn as two entirely separate carriers.
 Genius.
 It’s easier to get on and off than you might imagine, though of course a little practice and guidance may be needed.